What is the Distinguished Master's Thesis Competition?

 The Midwestern Association of Graduate Schools (MAGS) solicits nominations in two of four categories that alternate every year.

-In 2023, MAGS is seeking nominations for the Distinguished Master's Thesis Awards in the broad categories of Social & Behavioral Sciences and Mathematical, Physical Sciences, & Engineering.
+In 2024, MAGS is seeking nominations for the Distinguished Master's Thesis Awards in the broad categories of Biological & Life Sciences and Humanities (including fine arts and history).

 WHAT IS THE APPLICATION WINDOW?